 How to help?

 Many Ugandans are dedicated to helping out their fellow humans.
-Given our experience and works in different communities, we developed a big network throughout different neighborhoods in society.
+Given our experience and work in different communities, we developed a big network throughout different neighborhoods in society.
 During the past weeks, we witnessed the direct effects of the lock-down unfold and decided to take action.
 Through their local and international network, we were able to raise $2200, which we used to buy and deliver basic packages to be used during the lock-down, existing of posho flour (a kind of maize flour), rice, beans, and soap.
-Up until now, they have been able to help out 110 households throughout.
+Up until now, they have been able to help out 110 households.

 Up till now, that is.
 Our work became incredibly difficult now that distributing food has become illegal and the money pot they had been able to fill through donations has reached its bottom.
 So, we decided to change the game.
 A simple solution: money transfers!
 For many Europeans or US citizens, this is not a new concept.